Tanujarora100/Terraform-Associate-Notes/README.md

   - The data source type (e.g., `aws_ami`, `azurerm_resource_group`).
   - A local name to reference the data.
   - Configuration arguments that specify the data to fetch.
+- Terraform's remote state data source can only load `root-level` output values from the source workspace, it cannot directly access values from resources or modules in the source workspace.
+To retrieve those values, you must add a corresponding output to the source workspace.

 ```hcl
 data "<PROVIDER>_<DATA_SOURCE_TYPE>" "<NAME>" {